 Compassionate Communication (formerly known as Nonviolent Communication) is a practical framework for acquiring the skills and language tools that support positive, compassionate outcomes.

-All workshops are led by the Center for Nonviolent Communication’s Certified Trainers, and help teach the principles of diplomatic communication in diverse settings.
+All workshops are led by Nonviolent Communication Practitioners and help teach the principles of diplomatic communication in diverse settings.

 To learn more about Compassionate Communication, we encourage you to view "Nonviolent Communication Workshop", with Marshall B. Rosenberg, PhD.
 The following presentation is from CNVC.org.

 United Way also supports the Stop Bullying Campaign.